 After about 2 or 3 days of letting your dog lounge around in the DE, you'll want to bathe them.
 But before you do this, go through and vacuum all of the area you covered with DE a few days ago.
 Vacuuming will collect any deceased fleas and their eggs, larvae, and pupae, helping to break the cycle.
 A word of warning here: DE is very hard on traditional filtered vacuums.
 Unless you're only cleaning a small section, we recommend using a shop vac to avoid burning out your vacuum's motor.
 For more information on cleaning up diatomaceous earth after you've applied it, check out our article here.

-After about 2 or 3 days you'll want to bathe your dog.
+Give your dog a bath with a thorough shampooing.
 It's recommended not to bathe dogs more than once a month, since it dries out their skin.
 Since diatomaceous earth also dries out skin, it's best to use a soap-free or moisturizing shampoo.

 After the bath, comb through your dog's fur with a flea comb to help rid your pet of fleas.

 You should treat your dog's bedding with diatomaceous earth twice a week, leaving it for about 3 days.
 Repeat this process for 2 to 3 weeks.

 In the end, by putting down those pesky fleas with natural and safe flea control you are protecting your pets and making them healthy and happy.